 Here’s the bad news: those flowers were carnations, not Sweet William.
 The confusion is natural, as both belong to the family Caryophyllaceae.
 It is, however, a carnation myth, and Sweet William does not have any of its own in this mythological system.

 As an homage to her husband, Prince William, the beautiful Duchess Kate Middleton also included this flower in her bridal bouquet.
 You can do the same or put it in boutonnieres, where it will harken back to Victorian gallantry.
 Sweet William isn’t a particularly long-lasting flower, so it works best for short-term arrangements like these.

 Sweet William and You

 Ready to get more Sweet William in your life?
-It’s a perfect bedding plant, filling in gaps between larger landscape species.
+It’s a perfect bedding plant, filling in gaps between larger landscape species, and is also rich in meaning and symbolism.
 And if you like a little cottage bouquet, you can bring these in, where they will brighten the table for a day or two.